Jet-shaped filamentary ejecta in common envelope evolution: The rotating three-dimensional stellar model

 The upper four panels of Figure \ref{fig:RotationTracers} present the tracer maps in the meridional plane $x=0$ of the two shells that we show in Figure \ref{fig:ShellsRadii} for the $\alpha = 0.5$ simulation, and at four times as in Figure \ref{fig:RotationDensity1}, including minima and maxima of the average outer shell radius.
 The upper left panel presents the two shells at the beginning of the simulation ($t=12\days$).
 The two shells are well separated with envelope gas free of the shells' material.
 At $t=0.92 \yr$, the first maximum in the oscillation, the envelope flattens, as expected from the centrifugal force, and the shells' material mixes with the region between the shells.
 This mixing is expected as the envelope is convective, as demonstrated in the non-rotating case in the previous paper \citep{Hilleletal2023}.
+As we simulate only the middle and outer zones of the RSG envelope, and not the inner inert sphere, at $t=0$, the entire envelope (beside a very thin layer near the surface) is convective.
 While the inner shell maintains its identity, the outer shell smears to larger radii than its initial radius.
 The left panel in the second row at $t=1.8 \yr$ shows that at the minimum of the oscillation, some material from the outer shell spreads to the edge of the grid while some outer shell material rebuilds the shell near the equatorial plane.
 The inner shell continues to mix with its surroundings (color change from deep red at $t=0.92 \yr$ to yellow or faint red) but still maintains its identity.
 The right panel in the second row shows the continuation of this evolution.
 The two panels in the third row of Figure \ref{fig:RotationTracers} show the inner shell at $t=2.8 \yr$ (second maximum) and at $t=3.5 \yr$, respectively.
 We can see that throughout the entire simulation, the inner shell remains confined.
 The lower two panels present tracer maps of the high-resolution simulation at $t=2.7 \yr$: lower left: the tracer of the outer shell; lower right: the tracer of the inner shell.
 The shells' behavior shows that although the outer part expands and its material flows out of the grid boundary, the inner parts stay inside the star.
-This behavior implies we can trust the simulations if the companion spirals into the envelope.
+This behavior implies that we can trust the simulations if the companion spirals into the envelope.
 First, the energy the jets deposit significantly affects mass ejection and envelope disruption more than oscillation and numerical inaccuracies.
 Second, in a short time, the NS spirals to the center, where the model stays intact for several years, which is several dynamical times, more than we need for our present study with jets (Section \ref{sec:Ejecta}).